fsmosca/Lakas/README.md

 ## D. Resuming a cancelled optimization
 Use the option
-`--output-data-file oneplusone.dat ...`
+`--output-data-file myopt.dat ...`
-to save the optimization data into the file `oneplusone.dat`.
+to save the optimization data into the file `myopt.dat`.
 You may resume the optimization by using the option
-`--input-data-file oneplusone.dat ...`
+`--input-data-file myopt.dat ...`

 #### Note
 If you use oneplusone optimizer, you should use it to resume the oneplusone optimization.